 You learn something new everyday, huh?
 I had never knew any of this before.
 This is the exact reason why I began focusing on the cheese, prior to writing about the sandwich.
 Anyway, I thought tonight’s cheese, whatever it really is, was fantastic.
 It was good on the sandwich, but it really stood out during my pre-sandwich tasting.
 As you would assume with a butter cheese, it was soft and smooth and just melted in your mouth.
 However, there was a bit of a sour’ish taste to it that actually seemed to work.
 I would suggest that you try this type of cheese, but I am not totally sure I have classified it 100% correctly.
 (The sous chef says that she knows for certain that this is in fact an Amish Butter cheese.
 I would tend to believe her.)

 In the guacamole I placed the following ingredients:

 - Red Onion

 - Red Chili Pepper

 Of course, when you make your own guacamole, make sure to taste as you go, making sure that you add enough of each ingredient.
 Tonight’s guacamole, after a few attempts, tasted really good.
 It was perfectly seasoned and did have a decent kick to it.

 I sliced and placed the tofu on a dish, and then spread the guacamole all over it.
 I should have, and will do so next time, seasoned the tofu at least with salt and pepper prior to spreading, giving it some sort of flavor.
 I was hoping that the tofu would gain some of the flavors of the guacamole but I am not sure if that actually happened.
-Another option would have been to let the tofu sit, covered in guacamole for a long period of time, but since it was dinner time, the sandwich had to be cooked right then.
+Another option would have been to let the tofu sit, covered in guacamole for a long period of time, but since it was dinner time, the grilled cheese had to be cooked right then.